Warsea/Buccshow/README.md

 The inspiration for this project came when Bucc first announced the skill showcasing during the semester break.
 I was thinking about what I should create and wondering where we would have to submit the project once it's complete.
-Then it occured to me that why don't I create a platform where Bucc members can easily submit their projects.
+Then it occured to me.
+Why don't I create a platform where Bucc members can easily submit their projects.
 Other's can view what projects different BUCC members have been working on.
 With that in mind, I created BuccShow.
 The project is build using python(Django) and Bootstrap.